PEDROTUBER44/Mild/README.md

 ![](imagens/debian11/debian11-partition.webp)

-On **UEFI** systems make the following partitions (Remembering that the order does not matter) and select "Finish partitioning and write changes to disk", then click "Continue":
+On **UEFI** systems make the following partitions (Remembering that the order does not matter) and then click "Done":

 Order | Type | Size
 ------|------|--------
   1°  | efi  | 500MB
-  2°  | swap | 2GB
+  2°  | swap | The size of your ram.
   3°  | root | 70GB
-  4°  | home | Everything else*
+  4°  | home | Everything else.

-On **Legacy** systems make the following partitions (Remembering that the order does not matter) and select "Finish partitioning and write changes to disk", then click "Continue":
+On **Legacy** systems make the following partitions (Remembering that the order does not matter) and then click "Done":

 Order | Type | Size
 ------|------|--------
-  1°  | swap | 2GB
+  1°  | swap | The size of your ram.
   2°  | root | 70GB
-  3°  | home | Everything else*
+  3°  | home | Everything else.

 With everything finished click on "Finish partitioning and white changes to disk":